Bo-Neau/Business-Analytics.io/README.md

 #### Product Performance Insights shed light on the company's product portfolio, highlighting the profitability of technology products and the popularity of top-selling items such as phones, copiers, and chairs.
 Through strategic pricing and marketing initiatives, Wayne Trading Co. has effectively maximized sales potential and capitalized on profitable product categories.

 #### Lastly, the Post-Holiday Sales Analysis demonstrates the company's agility in adapting to changing market dynamics and consumer behaviour.
-Despite seasonal challenges, Wayne Trading Co. has maintained a competitive edge through data-driven insights and proactive measures to mitigate sales fluctuations and optimize performance.
+Despite seasonal challenges,  Trading Co. has maintained a competitive edge through data-driven insights and proactive measures to mitigate sales fluctuations and optimize performance.

 <img width="527" height="264" alt="image" src="https://github.com/user-attachments/assets/899f098f-3d12-4595-b16e-2010fb794bd9" />